narranoid/Linux-Convertible-Toolset/README.md

 In the *layouts* folder you can find *Caribou* keyboard layouts for landscape and protrait mode.
 They only contain layouts for German keyboards, but you can use them as a reference to create your own.
 Paste these into your */usr/share/caribou/layouts* directory to make them available.

 Each folder's name in the *layouts* folder is automatically a layout name for *Gnome*.
-So if you change these, you have to change they variable values in *rotate-display.sh* as well to make that script work properly.
+So if you change these, you have to change the variable values in *rotate-display.sh* as well to make that script work properly.

 ## Input Device Fix (idevfix)